- Must visit

 Discover the best of Basel — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Basel trip today.

-Well-known traditional Basel restaurant serving regional Swiss dishes in a cozy, historic setting.
-A good place to try local classics.
+Historic traditional venue serving Swiss classics in a lively old-town setting.
+A dependable place to try local dishes with a casual Basel atmosphere.

 Official public transport app